 The usual hospital stay is 3 days.
-Daily blood tests will show how your liver is working.
-When the blood test show a recovery in how the liver is functioning and your condition is stable, you will be discharged home.
+Daily blood tests tell us how your liver is working.
+When the blood tests show a recovery in the liver function and your condition is stable you will be discharged home.

 Do not forget to get your prescription for your antibiotics!